Follow us on Twitter @deahq, #deacampus

 As part of the Drug Enforcement Administration’s (DEA) Red Ribbon Week campaign, the DEA and the Substance Abuse and Mental Health Services Administration (SAMHSA) are cosponsoring a Campus Video PSA Contest for colleges and

 universities to promote the importance of preventing alcoholabuse and the non-medical use of prescription stimulants among college students.
-Last year, students from New Hampshire's Keene State College produced the winning PSA.
+Towson University's Raven Jackson won first place in 2017's contest.
+Watch her video here.

 Check out the DEA Red Ribbon Toolkit with fact sheets, PowerPoint presentations, promotion ideas, a sample Red Ribbon press release, Red Ribbon Graphics, and Red Ribbon video, all available to download.